frenchtoast747/connectiq-packman/README.md

 push them to the simulator where you should see the main game screen.

 Run `build.py -h` for help and other available options.

+## Changelog

+* v0.2 - Tested on some hardware
+  * Add checks for the Attention tones and vibrations
+  * Hardware devices do not currently support ActivityRecording so the session recording has been commented out.
+  * There is a bug with setting a variable to one of the Attention tone enums, so the enums are used directly.

+* v0.1 - Initial Release
+  * Basic app setup.
+Simple game logic.